nrwl/nx/docs/getting-started/getting-started.md

 └── tslint.json
 ```

-All the files that the CLI would have in a new project are still here, just in a different folder structure which makes it easier to create more applications and libraries in the future.
+All the files that the Angular CLI would have in a new project are still here, just in a different folder structure which makes it easier to create more applications and libraries in the future.

 ## Serving Application